aatishgupta25/aatishgupta25/README.md

 Here are a few things about me :

 - 🔭 I'm interested in learning more about AI/ML and Mobile Application Development
-- 🌱 I’m currently pursuing a B.S. in Computer Science and Mathemaics at the University of Maryland, College Park
+- 🌱 I’m currently pursuing a B.S. in Computer Science and Mathematics at the University of Maryland, College Park
 - 📫 How to reach me: Email : [aatishgupta.edu@gmail.com](mailto:aatishgupta.edu@gmail.com)
                     LinkedIn : [https://www.linkedin.com/in/aatish-gupta-958918255/](https://www.linkedin.com/in/aatish-gupta-958918255/)
 - 😄 Pronouns: He/him